Building a solar panel charger that is functional with several battery types is discussed in this article.

 - Monitor the charging process and ensure that the battery does not overcharge.

-- Depending on your requirements you may need additional components such as resistors or capacitors for filtering or stability.
+- Depending on requirements one may need additional components such as resistors or capacitors for filtering or stability.

 Notes and Considerations: